olcf/hands-on-with-summit/challenges/Find_the_Compiler_Flag/README.md

 ## Step 2: Find the Necessary Compiler Flag

 Next, you will need to find the PGI compiler flag needed to compile the code with OpenACC-support.
-To do so, you can either search within the [Summit User Guide](https://docs.olcf.ornl.gov/systems/summit_user_guide.html#) or the [PGI documentation](https://www.pgroup.com/resources/docs/19.10/openpower/index.htm).
+To do so, you can either search within the [Summit User Guide](https://docs.olcf.ornl.gov/systems/summit_user_guide.html#), within the [PGI documentation](https://www.pgroup.com/resources/docs/19.10/openpower/index.htm), or just Google "PGI OpenACC compiler flag".
+Being able to use on-line resources to find e.g., compiler flags is often a necessary task in HPC.

 > NOTE: Compiler flags differ between different compilers so make sure you find the correct flag for the **PGI compiler**.